microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 ![Image](Resources/media/image16.png)

 The first step inside the Logic App is called the trigger.
 This runs every 15 minutes and finds all the articles that match the Search Query (in this case the search query is Azure).
-All the published articles that mentioned the word Azure in the past 15 minutes are returned (the reoccurrence variable can be customized to make data collection less frequent).
+All the published articles that mentioned the word Azure in the past 15 minutes are returned (the interval and frequency variable can be customized to make data collection less frequent), see the [Updating your pipeline](#updating-your-search-terms) section.

 ![Image](Resources/media/image17.png)